commandline-johnny/img2train/README.md

 ## Known Issues:
 - It thinks vaginas are faces.
 Ordinarily this is a problem but not for my use case.
 This will be fixed at a later date, I'm sure.
+- It has trouble detecting the intended subject when multiple faces are present.
+I recommend manual cropping until I can add some intelligence to the script.

 ## Usage